 View complete curriculum vitae on LinkedIn.

-Robert is thrilled to have partnered with Venice, California based Knock Knock to create a clever, craft driven gift collection.
+Robert is thrilled to have partnered with Southern California based Knock Knock to create a clever, craft driven gift collection.
 Rooted in nostalgia, but with a modern sensibility, Knock Knock sees these products as an excellent fit with their mission to to bring humor, creativity, and smarts to everyday life.

 Paint by Number Postcards Kits – the perfect marriage of retro craft and happy mail!